dmz44/Robotics_Assignment_5/README.md

 ### Assignment requirement

 A hardware video demonstration submission is required for Milestone Assignment 5.

 You need to demonstrate that you can utilize various natural language pipelines for your needs.
-Once your group is done with the video demonstration, please submit it on Canvas along with all of your source code.
-Each group will submit one video and a zip file containing your source code.
 Refer to the demo requirement section at the end of the milestone assignment on what to include in the video.

+**[SUBMISSION RULES]**

+* **Individual Submission:** **Every team member must submit the video(s) separately to Canvas.** If the video is duplicated within a team, that is acceptable; however, this ensures that only active participants who have access to the team’s recordings can receive credit.

+* **Standardized Hosting:** **To manage file sizes, do not upload raw video files (e.g., MP4) directly to Canvas.** Instead, **upload your videos to YouTube (set as "Unlisted")** and submit the links via a document.

+### Video Demo Requirements

+Your group will **record** one or more video clips.
+The estimated total length of the video clips is approximately two and a half minutes. **While you do not need to perform complex editing, please keep the total duration to a few minutes to ensure it remains concise.** One group member should narrate the video, explaining each step as it's performed.
+At the beginning of the first video clip, please show every group member's face and state the names of all group members.

+Your recording setup should be organized to show all relevant windows at once: the terminal(s) used for launching nodes, the Gazebo simulation window, and the RViz visualization window.

+You do not need to edit the videos, and uploading raw **footage** will suffice.
+You can split the demonstration into multiple videos **if necessary to show different parts of the requirement.**

 Rules for robot usage will apply for working with the physical Turtlebot3.
-Please refer to the inventory list given to you separately.
+Please refer to the inventory list given to you separately and the rules for the Robot room usage.

 ### Major Changes